lopsandrea/physical-semantic-web/java/libs/README.md

 This java library contains data structures and convenience utilities for storing metadata related to devices that broadcast URLs.
-This library is intended to help bootstrap new Physical Web clients written in java.
+This library is intended to help bootstrap new Physical Web clients written in Java.

 ## Physical Semantic Web features